 Nebulizers most commonly called out as breathing machines that work wonders by aerosolizing liquid asthma medication into a mist that can be directly inhaled into the lungs This liquid converted into a mist directly attacks the virus in the lungs.

-Using the 4th generation Vibrating Mesh Technology, the Ezee N10 can develop finer nebulized particles that do not leave a lot of residues when pumped.
+Using the 4th generation Vibrating Mesh Technology, the Breathe Ezee N10 nebulizer can develop finer nebulized particles that do not leave a lot of residues when pumped.
 Lightweight and easy to carry around and low on power consumption.
 The liquid mist is formed using compressed air, and the medication is then inhaled into the lungs.
 The device comes with a low battery indicator and has an automatic shutdown system in place.
 The nebulizer serves as an immediate relief mechanism from asthma, emphysema, bronchitis, colds, and nearly any disorders in the lung tissue.

-BPL OG4305 Oxygen Concentrator
+BPL Oxygen Concentrator

-When the patient suffers from a Chronic Obstructive Pulmonary Disease, the intake of air to lungs becomes a great challenge.
+When the patient suffers from Chronic Obstructive Pulmonary Disease, the intake of air to lungs becomes a great challenge.
 Healthy lungs contain about 21% oxygen, which is sufficient for a healthy life.
 But this is not the case with patients suffering from COPD.

-Such cases, you need a supplementary external oxygen source that can support your normal breathing parameters.
+In such cases, you need a supplementary external oxygen source that can support your normal breathing parameters.
 The portable OG4305 is a user-friendly oxygen concentrator that is built in a flame-retardant thermoplastic cabinet that comes with wheels for ease of movement.
 The device uses the pressure swing absorbent technology that ensures that a good amount of oxygen is produced.
 The device comes equipped with a purity indicator that guarantees oxygen purity levels of above 90%.
 The device is bound to improve sleep patterns, mental alertness, stamina, and allow individuals to carry out normal functions with ease.